drewcrawford/drewcrawford.github.io/rust/index.md

 2.  `m.foo` points to a valid value, whether on the heap or the stack
 3.  `m.foo` points to a formerly valid value, but it has gotten blown away.
 Like the artist formerly known as Prince.

-The languages handle case 3 very differently, which I will now explain in some detail.
+The languages handle the third case very differently, which I will now explain in some detail.

 ## Swift ARC and pointer memory classes